Tauqueer12/LC-board/README.md

 ##  Features

 - **Split-Pane Workspace:** A fluid, resizable interface that displays the raw LeetCode problem statement on one side, and an interactive digital Excalidraw whiteboard on the other.
+- **Problem Archive:** A dedicated, auth-gated library page that automatically aggregates and displays all your previously saved whiteboards, allowing you to instantly jump back into past problem-solving sessions.
 - **Native Next.js GraphQL API:** Completely self-hosted backend API route that directly queries LeetCode's GraphQL server, eliminating reliance on unstable 3rd-party proxies or CORS workarounds.
 - **Smart ID Resolution:** Forget memorizing slugs.
 Simply type a LeetCode problem number (e.g., `1`), and the backend intelligently resolves it to the correct problem slug using `lcid.cc` before fetching the content.
 - **Firebase Sync & Auth:** Secure Authentication and Firestore Database integration.
 Your complex whiteboard drawings are automatically saved to the cloud under your secure `user.uid` so they are never lost.